MoeHamoud/android-interview-questions/README.md

                                     // but from "Cat" object underneath
         ```

-        The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
+        The most basic difference is that overloading is being done in the same class while for overriding, base and child classes are required.
 Overriding is all about giving a specific implementation to the inherited method of parent class.

         Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.
         Performance: Overloading gives better performance compared to overriding.
 The reason is that the binding of overridden methods is being done at runtime.